Research Initiatives and Community Contributions

 Linked Archival Metadata (LiAM)

-Linked Archival Metadata (LiAM) is a planning project funded by IMLS and will explore strategies for archives to adopt linked data to improve usability of archival description.
+Linked Archival Metadata (LiAM) was a planning project funded by IMLS and explored strategies for archives to adopt linked data to improve usability of archival description.

 TAPER: Tufts Accessioning Program for Electronic Records